SimCmngs/PasswordManager-Implementation/README.md

 ---

 ### 2️⃣ Installation/Configuration:
-I then performed the installation remotely using both `TeamViewer` and `Zoom`.
-With TeamViewer, I could control the client's laptop and `Android` smartphone, configuring settings for a more user-friendly experience.
+- Performed the installation remotely, using both `TeamViewer` and `Zoom`.

+- This allowed for full control of the client's laptop and `Android` smartphone, configuring settings for a more user-friendly experience.

-Because TeamViewer lacked a built-in, voice calling feature, I used Zoom instead to communicate with the client.
+- Because TeamViewer lacked a built-in, voice calling feature, I used Zoom instead to communicate with the client.
 Providing timely responses to their requests and questions.

 `PowerShell` -script